clicknull/LinkedInEnum/README.md

-A very simple tool that accepts a LinkedIn "Company ID" and number of pages as positional arguments and LinkedIn credentials as interactive input.
+A simple tool that accepts a LinkedIn "Company ID" and number of pages as positional arguments and LinkedIn credentials as interactive input.
 The tool returns a CSV file containing first name, last name and position for each enumerated user as well as a list of formatted usernames that can be used for password spraying, phishing, etc.

 <pre>
 $ python LinkedInUserEnum.py